-We are truly honored and proud to be recognized for this award.
+We are truly honoured and proud to be recognized for this award.
 It strengthens our confidence and helps us stay strong in our profession.

 What was most important for you when planning this project and what were the biggest challenges you and your team faced?

 Tiny Club House was born based on the investor’s desire to have a space where visitors would come to connect and a resting space for the manager.
 Response to the requirements of the investor is most important.
 The biggest challenge of the building is space optimization for both of the above functions and designing the shape of the building to get close to the context.